[Toy Review] Avant Pride P3 Beauty Small Suction Cup Dildo

 Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 Those of us who are active in alternative relationship and sexuality communities such as polyamory, consensual non-monogamy, and kink like to believe that we’re operating in a utopia.
-We so want to think that our little bubble is apart and separate from the rest of the world, unaffected by society’s ills.
+We so want to think our little bubble is apart from the rest of the world, unaffected by society’s ills.
 It’s a seductive narrative, but it is a lie.
-Today I want to talk about one of the most pervasive and insidious issues I experience as a sapphic, non-monogamous, kinky femme in these communities.
+Today I want to talk about a pervasive and insidious issues I’ve been thinking a lot about recently.
+Specifically, sapphic erasure and lesbian invisibility in the queer, kink, and polyamory communities.

 With that said, I want to talk about the systemic erasure and devaluing of sapphic, lesbian, and women-loving-women (WLW) identities and relationships within polyamory, consensual non-monogamy, kink, and other adjacent communities.